SMTG-Bham/easyunfold/docs/examples/example_si222.md

 # Si supercell with a displaced atom

+Below is a step-by-step guide for unfolding a 2x2x2 supercell of Si which contains a displaced atom.
-## Generate project file and kpoints for supercell calculation
+## Generate the project file and kpoints for supercell calculation

 :::{note}
 The files needed as provided in expamples/Si222.
 This guide assumes the current